-If you have headaches, you’re not alone.
+If you have persistent recurring headaches, you’re not alone.
 Data from the World Health Organization (WHO) indicates that about half the world’s population has experienced recurring headaches during the past year.
 Of course, that doesn’t make your pain and discomfort any easier to bear.
 You want to know why your headaches are occurring and, even more importantly, how to resolve them.

 The American Headache Society says dental concerns cause many of the headaches people to experience.
 A bite disorder or dental problem can often be the cause of recurring headaches.
 Grinding is one of the most common causes of dental-related headaches, and without the help of your dentist, it can also be one of the most difficult causes to identify.

 Teeth Grinding and Headaches